William-Schutte/William-Schutte/README.md

 JavaScript, React, Express, and front-end web development.

 - 🌱 I’m currently learning front-end development and finishing up a professional Web Developer certificate.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on React or Flutter projects that may need a little help with design and/or functionality.
 - 💬 Ask me about my experiences as an engineer and goals for my future career as a programmer!
 - 📫 How to reach me: Email me any time! <williamdschutte@gmail.com>